 - Mobile devices may be more likely to connect to a slower WiFi network or fall back to a cellular connection, resulting in poor streaming quality.

-If your strategy is for providers to use mobile devices, consider providing a tablet that is known to support streaming video and 5GHz WiFi, and has mobile device management (MDM) to ensure that it has a secure configuration.
+If your strategy is for providers to use mobile devices, consider providing a tablet that is known to support streaming video and 5GHz WiFi.